This Lemon Cream Cake is soft, moist, and perfect for spring and summer celebrations!

 More Lemon Desserts

-Keep this light, lemony layer cake in mind for all of your celebrations, from birthdays to bridal showers, holidays, or just because!
+Keep this light, lemony layer cake in mind for all of your celebrations, whether you need a birthday cake recipe, a cake for bridal showers, holiday cake, or just because!

 Lemon Cream Cake (Doctored Cake Mix)